Future-Scholars/paperlib/macos/README.md

-The branch `macosNative` is for native macOS development.
+The branch `macosNative` is for the native macOS development.